polterguy/polterguy.github.io/tutorials/getting-started/index.md

 guides you through setting up your VPS server to host Magic.
 Notice, if this is too complex for you, [we do provide this as a service](https://servergardens.com) for a fee.

-## Update Magic
+## Updating Magic

-If you're using the docker images, this is fairly easy, and only requires you to stop Magic for some few seconds, update the core, and restart your docker containers again.
+If you're using the docker images, updating Magic is fairly easy, and only requires you to stop Magic for some few seconds, update the core, and restart your docker containers again.
 Below is the entire recipe.
 Execute the following terminal commands one at the time.
 Make sure you execute the following in _the same folder_ as where your main Magic _"docker-compose.yml"_ file is.